Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 Note that we have omitted the degenerate $1$-dimensional subspaces in qubitization, because all our eigenvalues satisfy $\abs{\frac{\lambda_u}{\alpha_A}}<1$ following the rescaling assumption at the beginning of this subsection.

 Now, suppose that the initial state can be expanded in the eigenbasis of $A$ as $\ket{b}=\sum_u\gamma_u\ket{\phi_u}$.
 We can then apply $G$ and expand it in the eigenbasis of $W$ as

 Next, we apply GPE to label the interval to which every eigenvalue belongs.
 In earlier work~\cite{Childs2015LinearSystems}, GPE is performed on the time evolution operator $e^{iA}$, which introduces the overhead of Hamiltonian simulation.
 More recent work~\cite{Chakraborty2023VTAAQLSP} suggested applying GPE directly on the quantum walk operator $W$.
-In our language, this would produce an unnormalized state of the form
+In our notation, this would produce an unnormalized state of the form

-As the coefficients $\zeta_{k,u,+}$ are different from $\zeta_{k,u,-}$ in general, one finds that the original uniform superposition of $\ket{\phi_{u,+}}$ and $\ket{\phi_{u,-}}$ is ``distorted'' by GPE into a non-uniform superposition.
-Moreover, this distortion on the $\pm$ branches of quantum walk is not recorded by any ancilla state, and so it is not possible to perform amplitude amplification.
+As the coefficients $\zeta_{k,u,+}$ are different from $\zeta_{k,u,-}$ in general, the original uniform superposition of $\ket{\phi_{u,Y+}}$ and $\ket{\phi_{u,Y-}}$ is ``distorted'' by GPE into a non-uniform superposition.
+Moreover, this distortion on the $\pm$ branches of quantum walk is not recorded by any ancilla state, and so it is not possible to perform the correct amplitude amplification.
 This then leads to a highly inaccurate solution state, a critical issue left unattended in~\cite{Chakraborty2023VTAAQLSP}.

-We address this issue by a gadget called \emph{branch marking}.
+We address this issue in \append{gpe_bm} by a gadget called \emph{branch marking}.
 Up to a controllable error, branch marking realizes the transformation

 recording information about the signs of eigenphases of the walk operator into an ancilla register.
 Given thresholds $\gamma,\frac{\gamma}{\rho}$, we then perform GPE controlled by the branch register to transform